Developer: Polyphony Digital

 When you think of racing games most older gamers will think of Gran Turismo: Graphics that push the current generation to its limit, ultra-realistic physics, and cars that drive like their real-life counterparts to a T. Just when we thought racing couldn’t get any better than Gran Turismo 4 for the PS2 back in 2005 Gran Turismo 5 rolls along on the PS3.

-As the title suggests this is just a preview, or an over glorified demo, of that, is to come in the full game coming out this year.
-While the game was released almost 2 years ago it still looks amazing today and the realism is so close to real life you can taste it.
+As the title suggests this is just a preview, or an over-glorified demo, of that, is to come in the full game coming out this year.
+While the game was released almost 2 years ago it still looks amazing today and the realism is so close to real-life you can taste it.
 Everything you know about Gran Turismo has had a facelift and this includes the menu.
 Instead of all those icons on a map, you are treated to your car being displayed in different countries in the background along with an event calendar and some new icons.
-The first thing you will notice is the fully fledged online play with up to 12 players.
-Second is the GT TV which lets you purchase episodes of car shows for the die-hard car fanatics (I completely skipped this), but it’s there.
+The first thing you will notice is the fully-fledged online play with up to 12 players.
+The second is the GT TV which lets you purchase episodes of car shows for the die-hard car fanatics (I completely skipped this), but it’s there.
 You have your regular events and single races instead of the standard simulation and arcade modes.
-You can go to the dealerships and pick your cars and jump into the events.
+You can go to the dealerships and pick up your cars and jump into the events.

 If you want to talk about aesthetics the game looks stunningly real.
 You can’t really tell the car apart from something I real life and the tracks all look amazing, but I know I can look better and I hope the graphics engine I boosted a little for the final release.